 How to pamper yourself at home 101: get that hurr clean.

-I know it sounds simple, but it’s amazing just how much a good shampoo and conditioner can take you from a greasy to golden goddess in a heartbeat.
+I know it sounds simple, but it’s amazing just how much a good shampoo and condition of your locks can transform you from a greaseball into a goddess in a heartbeat.
 I love Garnier’s Nourishing Blends range for their super hydrating yet affordable Banana Shampoo* and Banana Conditioner*.

-You could even treat especially dry tresses to a bit of nourishment with a hair mask, such as The Body Shop’s Banana Truly Nourishing Hair Mask.
-Not only does product this smell amazing, but it leaves your locks feeling smooth and looking shiny.
+You could even treat especially dry tresses to a bit of nourishment with a hair mask, such as The Body Shop’s Banana Truly Nourishing Hair Mask*.
+As well as smelling unbelievable, this product leaves your locks feeling smooth and looking shiny.

 Did someone say “new woman”?

-Why?
-Well, the slower tempo can simultaneously quiet your mind while relaxing your muscles so you feel all floppy and de-stressed.
+The slower tempo can simultaneously quiet your mind while relaxing your muscles so you feel all floppy and de-stressed.
 Win-win.

-One of my old favourites in terms of how to pamper yourself at home is taking a long, warm bath (with tons of bubbles!) makes it pretty difficult to be mad about anything.
+An old favourite in terms of how to pamper yourself at home, taking a long, warm bath (with tons of bubbles!) makes it pretty difficult to be mad about anything.

 If you’re feeling rather “bleurgh” and want a quick fix, get out your razor/waxing strips/tweezers and prepare to shave/wax/pluck yourself to perfection.

 Even if you’ve got nowhere to be, grooming maintenance is an essential part of womanhood.
-Therefore, taking some time to transform yourself into a baby seal somehow makes you feel better if you’re having a bad day.
+Therefore, taking some time to transform yourself into a baby seal somehow makes you feel better if you’re not having the best day.